-After three centuries of silence, the witches of Triora‘s screams echoed once again in the quiet, crystal-clear air of the Ligurian mountains.
+Italy, 1898.
+Three hundred years after the Triora witch trials, the witches’ screams echoed once again in the quiet, crystal-clear air of the Ligurian mountains.

 Someone summoned them.
 Someone rose them from their sleep of shame and pain, calling them one by one.
-His name was Michele Rosi and he was to be the first to dedicate a book to the witches: he had decided it was time to talk, to write about them and to begin setting the record straight.
+His name was Michele Rosi and he was to be the first to dedicate a book to the Triora witch trials and their witches: he had decided it was time to talk, to write about them and to begin setting the record straight.

-Michele Rosi was the first, after three hundred years of silence, to view up and close the trials’ records, kept in Genoa’s Regional Archives: his work had the merit to rise interest in the events and stimulate further research.
-Historians’ findings, if possible, make the story of these women even more tragic, as nothing paranormal brought them to death: it was human evil to do it, the most real of all devilish manifestations.
+Michele Rosi was the first, after three hundred years of silence, to view up and close the Triora witch trials‘ records, kept in Genoa’s Regional Archives: his work had the merit to rise interest in the events and stimulate further research.
+Historians’ findings, if possible, make the story of these women even more tragic, as nothing paranormal led to their death: it was human evil to do it, the most real of all devilish manifestations.

 Triora, an unlikely setting for a witch hunt

-A large amount of money was invested in preparing a penal process against the first witches and soon the Inquisition, in the figures of the inquisitors fo Genoa and Albenga, the local diocese, arrived in town.
+A large amount of money was invested in preparing a criminal trial against the first witches and soon the Inquisition, embodied by inquisitors from Genoa and Albenga, the local diocese, arrived in town.

 And the Church?
-Well, it remained inactive for a long while, but when Scribani’s work went out of hand, he was excomunicated.
+Well, it remained inactive for a long while, but when Scribani showed his true colors, he was excommunicated.
 The Inquisition eventually decided to close the trials, but four more months passed before this officially happened, during which two women died.
 Only on the 28th of August 1589 the Triora witch trials reached an official end.

 The destiny of the many women still imprisoned remains, to this day, unknown.

-What was really behind the Triora witch hunt?
+What was really behind the Triora witch hunt and trials?

 So what happened?
 It is possible that local landowners wanted to rise wheat and, more generally, food prices to increase their income.
 Even though the maneuvre aimed at getting more income from their sales to the capital, Genoa, locals paid the consequences more than the genoese, as they became unable to buy food to sustain themselves and their families.
 Blaming the death of hunger striken people on witchcraft was a perfect way out.

-Historians have also underlined the possible link between the Triora witch hunt and the events, in those very same years, involving Triora’s canon Marco Faraldi, who had been accused of producing fake money and alchemic practices: in order to divert attention from the scandal, Triora’s most powerful may have fabricated the accusations, creating a situation that would eventually go entirely out of hand.
+Historians have also underlined the possible link between the Triora witch trials and the events, in those very same years, involving Triora’s canon Marco Faraldi, who had been accused of producing fake money and alchemic practices: in order to divert attention from the scandal, Triora’s most powerful may have fabricated the accusations.

 Triora today: the witches’ dens